 Networking.
 It’s not just a profound concept, but it’s a dynamic word.
 In its root form “network”, it’s first a noun: “My network has grown in size by 50% this year.”
 “Networking” demonstrates its verb usage: “I plan to spend Wednesday evening networking”.
 In either incarnation, “networking” defines a powerful business technique that, when taken proper advantage of, can advance your career exponentially.
-But often, professionals don’t take networking seriously; I have numerous colleagues who avoid it like the flu, seeing networking events as emotionless gatherings where you shake hands with other professionals, exchange business cards, and don’t get around to the follow up.
+But often, professionals don’t take networking seriously; I have numerous colleagues who avoid it like the flu, seeing networking events as emotionless gatherings where you shake hands with other professionals, exchange business cards, and then skip the follow-up.

 But if we reframe networking, and as a result become more engaged with managing our networks, it becomes clear that the endeavor is similar to the role of a vineyard manager.
 So, I invite you to pour yourself a glass of wine and settle in as I give you a better sense of what networking really is through entertaining wine analogies.